nikist97/Python-DataStructures/README.md

 item = "test_element"
 graph.contains(item) # returns True if item is in the set of nodes of the graph and False otherwise
-# raises a TypeError if the type of the graph is not None and is different than the type of the argument
+# raises a GraphTypeError if the type of the graph is not None and is different than the type of the argument
 boolean = item in graph # same as graph.contains(item)

 first_item = "first_test_item"
 second_item = "second_test_item"
 graph.contains_edge(first_item, second_item) # returns True if an edge from first_item to second_item exists
-# raises a TypeError if the type of the graph is not None and is different than the type of any of the arguments
+# raises a GraphTypeError if the type of the graph is not None and is different than the type of any of the arguments
-# raises a KeyError if first_item or second_item is not a node that the graph contains
+# raises a GraphElementError if first_item or second_item is not a node that the graph contains
 # if the graph is not directed the result will be the same even if you reverse the order of the arguments

 graph.get_edge_weight(first_item, second_item)
-# raises a TypeError if the type of the graph is not None and is different than the type of any of the arguments
+# raises a GraphTypeError if the type of the graph is not None and is different than the type of any of the arguments
-# raises a KeyError if first_item or second_item is not a node that the graph contains
+# raises a GraphElementError if first_item or second_item is not a node that the graph contains
-# raises a ValueError if the graph is not weighted
+# raises a GraphEdgeError if the graph is not weighted
-# raises a ValueError if an edge between first_item and second_item doesn't exist
+# raises a GraphEdgeError if an edge between first_item and second_item doesn't exist
 # if the graph is not directed the result will be the same even if you reverse the order of the arguments

 graph.nodes() # returns a deep copy of the list of nodes of the graph
 # a deep copy is returned to avoid manual changes of the graph by changing the elements in the returned list

 graph.add_node(item) # adds item to the nodes of the graph if it is not already added
-# raises a TypeError if the type of the graph is not None and is different than the type of the argument
+# raises a GraphTypeError if the type of the graph is not None and is different than the type of the argument
-# raises an AttributeError if item is None
+# raises an GraphElementError if item is None
 # if item is already added as a node to the graph, the function does nothing

 graph.remove_node(item)
-# raises a TypeError if the type of the graph is not None and is different than the type of the argument
+# raises a GraphTypeError if the type of the graph is not None and is different than the type of the argument
-# raises a KeyError if item is not a node in the graph
+# raises a GraphElementError if item is not a node in the graph
 # remove a node in the graph also removes all edges related to this node (going to and from this node)

 old_node = "test_old_node"
 new_node = "test_new_node"
 graph.replace_node(old_node, new_node) # replaces old_node with new_node in the graph list of nodes if possible
-# raises a TypeError if the type of the graph is not None and is different than the type of any of the arguments
+# raises a GraphTypeError if the type of the graph is not None and is different than the type of any of the arguments
-# raises a KeyError if old_node is not a node the graph contains
+# raises a GraphElementError if old_node is not a node the graph contains
-# raises a KeyError if new_node is a node the graph contains, since duplicate nodes are not allowed
+# raises a GraphElementError if new_node is a node the graph contains, since duplicate nodes are not allowed

 # the replacing of a node in the graph doesn't affect the edges in the graph, e.g.
 connected_nodes = graph.edges_of(old_node)